Randy Wayne: Life and career

 Wayne was born and raised in Moore, Oklahoma.
 He attended Moore High School and Campbellsville University.

 He appeared on the 2002 season of the British reality show Shipwrecked, which led to guest appearances on the television shows The Closer, Huff, NCIS, Jack & Bobby, and Numbers as well as a series regular role as the not-so-bright teenager Jeff Fenton on the 2006 ABC sitcom Sons & Daughters.
-In 2006, Wayne starred as Robbie Zirpollo in the movie The Surfer King.
+In 2006, Wayne starred as Robbie Zirpollo in the film The Surfer King.

-He is most famous for his portrayal of Luke Duke in the movie The Dukes of Hazzard: The Beginning.
+He is most famous for his portrayal of Luke Duke in the film The Dukes of Hazzard: The Beginning.
 Since then he has starred in numerous independent features including the gay-themed drama Dream Boy, Grizzly Park, and Foreign Exchange.
 He also portrayed Michael in The Haunting of Molly Hartley, The Last Hurrah, and Ghost Town (a 2009 Syfy Channel horror film, not to be confused with the 2008 Ricky Gervais film of the same name).
 He starred in the lead role of Jake Taylor in To Save a Life, which was released to theaters on January 22, 2010.
-Wayne also starred as Duffy in the movie Frat Party.
+Wayne also starred as Duffy in the film Frat Party.

-He starred opposite Matthew Modine in the 20th Century Fox movie, The Trial, released in 2010.
+He starred opposite Matthew Modine in the 20th Century Fox film, The Trial, released in 2010.
 His latest appearance was on Talent, a web series from the producers of Pretty Little Liars, as Gabe on www.thetalentshow.com.
 He also guest starred on The Secret Life of the American Teenager as Frank for four episodes.
 Wayne also appeared on The Lying Game as Justin Miller, a boy that Laurel was seriously dating but broke up with because he was using Laurel to get revenge on her father, Ted, a surgeon who operated on his mother that died on the operating table.